Planning Ahead for a Bone Marrow Transplant

 Deciding to have a bone marrow transplant is a significant event.
 It is the first step of a long, challenging journey.
 It is also the beginning of a busy time when you will be organizing your personal affairs so that you can give your full attention to coping with the treatment experience and recovering.

 Most patients begin by making an appointment to consult with our doctors to discuss the possibility of a transplant.
-Once you are determined to be eligible and you are scheduled for a transplant, our staff will send you a book and DVD called “Preparing for Transplant.”
-These will guide you through the necessary planning, preparation and decision making.
-They include information about:
+Once we determine that you are eligible and your transplant is scheduled, our staff will send you a book and DVD called Preparing for Transplant.
+These will guide you through the necessary planning, preparation, and decision making.

-- Making financial arrangements to pay for your transplant and your living expenses during your time in Seattle, or raising funds to help
+- Making financial arrangements to pay for your transplant and your living expenses during your time in Seattle, or raising funds to help.

 You can download a PDF of Preparing for Transplant.

 The Patient & Family Resource Center has information about support services and classes.
 They also offer computer workstations with printers, fax machines, and copy machines for you to use.
 Learn more about support for patients.